JessicaPeng419/Snake-Game/README.md

 ## Improved based on the original Snake Game:

-1. A leaderboard recording the top 10 scores.
+1. Add a leaderboard recording the top 10 scores.
 2. Add an operator that gives player extra score points by generating extra food.